arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 ### `spec.sync.externalAccess.loadBalancerIP: string`

-This setting specifies the IP used to for the LoadBalancer to expose the ArangoSync SyncMasters on.
+This setting specifies the IP used for the LoadBalancer to expose the ArangoSync SyncMasters on.
 This setting is used when `spec.sync.externalAccess.type` is set to `LoadBalancer` or `Auto`.

 If you do not specify this setting, an IP will be chosen automatically by the load-balancer provisioner.